-- shares of common stock issuable upon the exercise of the warrants offered hereby; - 6,685,000 shares of common stock issuable upon the exercise of warrants outstanding, having a weighted average exercise price of \$1.65 per share. - 11,356,503 shares of common stock issuable upon the exercise of stock options outstanding, having a weighted average exercise price of \$3.14 per share: - 3,060,500 units of restricted stock outstanding; - 8,070 shares of our Series A Convertible Preferred Stock; - An aggregate of 2,107,551 shares of common stock reserved for future issuance under our stock option and employee stock purchase plans; - shares of our Series B Convertible Preferred Stock being offered by us in connection with our concurrent Series B Preferred Stock and warrants offering; and - shares of common stock reserved for issuance upon exercise of warrants being offered by us in connection with our concurrent Series B Preferred Stock and warrants offering.
+- 13,815,600 shares of common stock issuable upon the exercise of the warrants offered hereby; - 6,685,000 shares of common stock issuable upon the exercise of warrants outstanding, having a weighted average exercise price of \$1.65 per share; - 11,356,503 shares of common stock issuable upon the exercise of stock options outstanding, having a weighted average exercise price of \$3.14 per share; - 3,060,500 units of restricted stock outstanding; - 8,070 shares of our Series A Convertible Preferred Stock; - An aggregate of 2,107,551 shares of common stock reserved for future issuance under our stock option and employee stock purchase plans; - 55,921,055 shares of common stock offered by us in connection with our concurrent common stock and warrants offering; and - 33,552,633 shares of common stock reserved for issuance upon exercise of warrants being offered by us in connection with our concurrent common stock and warrants offering.

-To the extent that outstanding options or warrants outstanding as of March 31, 2012 have been or may be exercised or other shares issued, including pursuant to our concurrent Series B Preferred Stock and warrants offering, investors purchasing our common stock and warrants in this offering may experience further dilution.
+To the extent that outstanding options or warrants outstanding as of March 31, 2012 have been or may be exercised or other shares issued, investors purchasing our common stock and warrants in this offering may experience further dilution.
 In addition, we may choose to raise additional capital due to market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
 To the extent that additional capital is raised through the sale of equity or convertible debt securities, the issuance of these securities could result in further dilution to our stockholders.

-CONCURRENT OFFERING OF SERIES B CONVERTIBLE PREFERRED STOCK AND WARRANTS TO PURCHASE COMMON STOCK
+CONCURRENT OFFERING OF COMMON STOCK AND WARRANTS TO PURCHASE COMMON STOCK

-Concurrently with this offering, we are offering on the date of issuance) to purchase up to an aggregate of conversion of the Series B Convertible Preferred Stock and upon exercise of each of the warrants) pursuant to a separate prospectus supplement.
-Through this offering and our concurrent Series B Preferred Stock and warrants offering we intend to raise gross proceeds of approximately based on the public offering price of per share.
-This offering is not contingent upon our Series B Preferred Stock and warrants offering is not contingent upon this common stock offering.
-We cannot assure you that our Series B Convertible Preferred Stock and warrants offering will be completed.
+Concurrently with this offering, we are offering 55,921,055 shares of our common stock and five year warrants (exercisable beginning on the date of issuance) to purchase up to an aggregate of 33,552,633 shares of our common stock (and the common stock issuable from time to time upon exercise of each of the warrants) pursuant to a separate prospectus supplement.
+Through this offering and our concurrent common stock and warrants offering we intend to raise gross proceeds of approximately \$60.0 million.
+This offering is not contingent upon our common stock and warrants offering and our common stock and warrants offering will be completed.